DragonMinded/bemaniutils/README.md

 A simple wrapper frontend to black, the formatter used on this project.
 Running this will auto-format all of the python code that might need formatting, leaving the rest out.
 When submitting pull requests make sure to run this so that your code conforms to the style used by this project!
+Run this like `./formatfiles` to fix up all files in the repository.

 ## frontend

 Development version of a frontend server allowing for account and server administration as well as score viewing and profile editing.
 Run it like `./frontend --help` to see help output and determine how to use this.
-Much like "services" and "api", this should be pointed at the development version of your services config file, which holds information about the MySQL database that this should connect to as well as what game series are supported.
+Much like "services" and "api", this should be pointed at the development version of your services config file which holds information about the MySQL database that this should connect to as well as what game series are supported.
 See `config/server.yaml` for an example file that you can modify.

 Do not use this utility to serve production traffic.
 Instead, see `bemani/wsgi/api.wsgi` for a ready-to-go WSGI file that can be used with a Python virtualenv containing this project and its dependencies, uWSGI and nginx.
+Note thati this shares a config file with "services" and "api" but is independent, sharing state with them using the production DB only.

 ## ifsutils